 At some point we tear ourselves away, and drive around the southern edge of the Santa Rita Mountains through Nogales and up the Santa Cruz River corridor on I-19 that parallels this green oasis.

-Settle into a third delightful lodge, this one with a bright sunny breakfast room and Vermilion Flycatcher in the parking lot.
+Settle into our third hotel and perhaps see Vermilion Flycatcher in the parking lot.
 Dinner is at a favorite local restaurant.

 Today is a great last day birding blitz as we explore the Santa Cruz River corridor below Tucson.
 At a number of birding hotspots, we look for Rufous-capped Warbler along with Broad-tailed, Broad-billed, and Anna’s Hummingbirds, Cactus Wren, and Black-headed Grosbeak.
 For the last two years Box Canyon has had Five-striped Sparrow and recently there have been Black-capped Gnatcatcher here as well!
 This corridor is slightly lower in elevation with a great mix of habitat so there are always some wandering rarities, as well as the chance to see the sky island specialties again.

 Our plan is to work the canyons in the morning, and then in the afternoon visit ponds and wetland areas that are magnets for birds at this time of year.
 Venture to some of the sights less-birded than the major canyons—highly productive and fascinating hotspots to explore.

 We end with a celebratory dinner at Elvira’s in Tubac for a memorable final evening.
 With your guides tally up your species and share highlights of the journey.